LF2L/lf2l.github.io/collections/_projects/en/LSCLL.md

 The Lorraine Smart Cities Living Lab is a collaborative resource centre of the University of Lorraine, to support and link the various thematic and territorial labs integrating users and implementing collaborative approaches in the service of Research, Development of Innovations, Training and a Citizen Culture.
 The LSCLL seeks to develop Public Private Population Partnerships (PPPPs) to disseminate innovation and related practices.

 The LSCLLL brings together several teams from the University of Lorraine.
-In 2018, [INRAE Grand Est](https://www.inrae.fr/centres/grand-est-nancy) and [AgroParisTech centre de Nancy](http://www2.agroparistech.fr/Centre-de-Nancy-733.html) joined the governance of the LSCLL as part of the TIGA project "[Des Hommes et des Arbres](https://www.deshommesetdesarbres.org/)"
+In 2018, [INRAE Grand Est](https://www.inrae.fr/centres/grand-est-nancy) and [AgroParisTech centre de Nancy](http://www2.agroparistech.fr/Centre-de-Nancy-733.html) joined the governance of the LSCLL as part of the national "Territories of Innovation" challenge with the  "[Des Hommes et des Arbres](https://www.deshommesetdesarbres.org/)" project.

 It experiments, develops and capitalizes on a dynamic of universality based on